nepalez/attestor/README.md

 end
 ```

-Alternatively, you can describe validation in the block (called in the scope of instance):
+Alternatively, you can describe validation in a block, executed in an instance's scope:

 ```ruby
 class Transfer